things to do in cusco

 ollantaytambo

 In contrast, Ollantaytambo is located on the opposite side of Pisac, in the north zone of the valley, 90 km from Cusco.
 It was the last refuge of the Incas in the Andes, during their escape from the Spanish invaders heading Jungle deep.
 The fortress received the name of its regent, the famous General Ollanta (protagonist of the colonial theatrical play of love, and betrayal called Ollantay).
-Nowadays, the local town is located on the feet of the Ollantaytambo fortress and maintains its Incas buildings and squares, without changes or modification, being considered a living Inca village.
+Nowadays, the local town is located on the feet of the Ollantaytambo fortress and maintains its Inca buildings and squares, without changes or modification, being considered a living Inca village.
 Therefore, if you travel to Ollantaytambo, you will travel back in time, undoubtedly.

 c.
 Chinchero